-This mouth-watering Avocado Salsa is a summer side dish staple!
-Made with ripe avocado, black beans, sweet peppers, and onions – Perfect to take to potlucks!
+This Chunky Avocado Salsa Recipe is insanely easy to make and oh-so delicious!
+Make-ahead recipe made with ripe avocado, black beans, sweet peppers, and onions – Perfect to take to potlucks!

 Making this avocado recipe is incredibly simple.
 The most time consuming part is gathering ingredients.
 Once you have everything before you it’s easy peasy.